Home » Oahu » Oahu on a Budget: Top 10 Cheap Things to do on Oahu for $10 or Under!

 Traditional Shave Ice.
 Photo credit: Hawaii Tourism Authority (HTA) / Daeja Fallas

 Shave Ice is another Hawaiian classic.
 And it’s bigger, tastier, and more colorful than its predecessor, the snow cone!
 Hawaiian shave ice is the perfect thing to cool you off after an afternoon on the beach.
+When visiting Oahu, you will definitely want one.
+There are so many fun flavors to choose from!

-Look for Waiola Shave Ice near Waikiki, or Matsumoto Shave Ice if you’re up on the North Shore.
+Look for Waiola Shave Ice near Waikiki or Matsumoto Shave Ice if you’re up on the North Shore.
 Just be prepared to stand in line!

 Malasadas are Portuguese-inspired, hole-less doughnuts.
 And there is only one place locals will send you when you ask where to find one: Leonard’s Bakery.
 You can choose to fill a puff or get an original.